catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do I get ready to do research with this new data I found?
+- How do I get ready to do research with data that is new to me?
 - What should I do when I find something that doesn't look right?

 ::::::::::::::::::::::::::::::::::::::::::::::::